How to Get Rid of Dust Mites [50+ Different Ways]

 Mattress covers that repel dust mites create a boundary between you, the mites, and sometimes other bugs, by containing them and their debris.

 Dust mites like moisture and humidity, which is why, in the States at least, their presence peaks in the summer months.
-The less humid the air, the less dust mites are likely to populate your home.
+The less humid the air, the fewer dust mites are likely to populate your home.

 3.Wash linens at least once a week in hot water.